ewingjm/scenario-builder/README.md

     submitCase --> processCase
 ```

 The automated tests for this application will need to setup scenarios up to any given point in that process.
-In addition, the will need configure the specific parameters of each of those events.
+In addition, they will need to configure the specific parameters of each of those events.
 The scenario builder provides a framework for achieving both of those goals.

 A scenario with a completely processed case: